At a Glance

 With nearly 90% of its land area considered developed, Cuyahoga County is the most urbanized county in the state of Ohio.
 Because most of its development occurred before any state or local stormwater management regulations were in place, the County suffered widespread water quality and habitat degradation, especially in headwater stream systems.

 Abram Creek, Baldwin Creek and Euclid Creek are archetypical northeast Ohio urban watersheds in that they exhibit degraded channels, poor water quality, and impacted biota, which may be largely attributed to unmanaged stormwater runoff.
-Under a grant from the National Fish and Wildlife Foundation, Cuyahoga Soil and Water Conservation District (SWCD) is collaborating with Biohabitats to advance restoration in these watersheds by identifying locations where stormwater Best Management Practices (BMPs) can be retrofitted into the built landscape.
+Under a grant from the National Fish and Wildlife Foundation, Cuyahoga Soil and Water Conservation District (SWCD) collaborated with Biohabitats to advance restoration in these watersheds by identifying locations where stormwater Best Management Practices (BMPs) could be retrofitted into the built landscape.

 To kick off the project, Biohabitats taught a full-day workshop on stormwater retrofitting basics, desktop analyses, and field investigations for local watershed coordinators, SWCD staff, and state and local government representatives.
 Biohabitats then developed a desktop analysis framework that was used by SWCD staff to identify potential stormwater retrofit locations on commercial, industrial, and institutional lands across the three subwatersheds.